hnishi/renumnishi/README.md

 ## USAGE

+create input file for program.
+see inp_template.txt
-create input file for program. see inp_template.txt. you have to fill three parameters;
+you have to fill three parameters;
 i.e.
 INPUTPDB1 <input pdb file to be renumbered>
 OUTPUTFILE1 <renumbered pdb file (output)>
 START_RES <starting residue number (interger)>

 ```
 $ ./a.out inp.txt